 The array MAY contain entries whose algorithm property does not appear in [IANA-HASH], but at the expense of interoperability.
 A SARIF consumer MAY implement any hash function, but it does not have to implement any hash function that does not appear in [IANA-HASH].

 NOTE: A hash value for an analysis target can be useful when a log file is processed by a result management system.
 The value can be used as a key when persisting results in a database.
 This allows a build system to use cached results, rather than repeating the analysis, when a target has not changed.
 A file hash can also be useful for validating results in a policy compliance system, allowing an auditor to validate that rerunning analysis against a target that hashes to a specific value reproduces the provided results.
 The file object defines an array of hash values, rather than a single hash value, to allow a log file to be consumed by multiple tool chains that might expect hash values produced by differing hash function.
 Compliance systems, for example, will favor the use of more secure hash functions (such as SHA-256) that minimize the possibility that two different targets will produce the same hash (at the expense of speed to produce the hash).
 In situations where compliance and security are not a concern, a system might prefer to use a fast hash function (such as MD5 or SHA-1) even though they have known weaknesses that allow adversaries to more easily generate hash collisions.
 To populate the hashes property, an analysis tool needs the ability to produce hashes for its analysis targets.
 Alternatively, the hashes could be added to the log file as a post-processing step.
 To make the best use of such an analysis tool, a user (such as a build engineer) would determine what systems in their build environment will consume the log file.
 The user would then configure the tool to produce hashes using the hash functions required by those systems.
 Analysis tools that are configurable to produce hashes with a variety of commonly used hash functions will interoperate most easily with such systems.

+lastModifiedTime property

+A file object MAY contain a property named lastModifiedTime whose value is a string specifying the date and time at which the file was most recently modified.
+The string SHALL be in the format specified in §3.8.

+NOTE: In scenarios where a tool has analyzed files on a network file share or on a local disk, an engineering system might use this property, rather than hashes (§3.17.10), as the most lightweight mechanism to determine whether the analysis needs to be repeated.

 properties property